 In reality, a short mind blank should not be the end of the world.
 It happens to many candidates and as long as you can recover from it and continue to lead the case confidently, it shouldn’t affect your chances of success.

 However, if you panic and start to lose faith in your ability to lead the rest of the case, your interviewer will start to doubt your ability to do well on the job and you will almost certainly be rejected.

 So what should you do if you suffer a dreaded mind blank in a case interview?
 Here are our top tips for recovering successfully and leading the rest of the case with confidence.

-First, maintain your poise by stepping back and restating the overarching question you are trying to answer.
-This gives you time to think and re-focus on the problem, rather than the issue of the mind blank.
+First of all, don’t panic!
+Maintain your poise by stepping back and restating the overarching question you’re trying to answer.
+This will give you time to think and re-focus on the problem.

 2. Break down the question

-Second, break down the question into solvable items or categories.
-For a math question, this might be the key variable you will need to solve.
-With a creativity question, this might be a few broad topics.
-For another question type, this might be the key steps in your approach.
+Once you’ve restated the overarching question, break it down into solvable items or categories.
+For a math question, this might include the key variable you need to solve.
+For another type of question, it might include the steps in your approach.

 3. Cover the items or categories you haven’t solved yet

 Finally, recap the items or categories that you’ve already solved or covered, and then move on to the areas that still require attention.